RoboticVisionOrg/carlie_docs/docs/going_further/developing_for_carlie.md

 The methodology for providing feature updates or bug fixes is dependent on the core Carlie package you wish to alter.
 We provide updating methodologies for each core Carlie package below.
 Once you have altered a core Carlie package and tested them make a pull request.

+## Reporting Issues
+If you have problems with installing or running any of the Carlie softare please report an issue using Github's Issues within the appropriate package.
+For example, if the problem is in *carlie_base* please report at [Carlie Base Package Issues](https://github.com/RoboticVisionOrg/carlie_base/issues).
+If you are unsure which package is causing the issue please report the issue at [Carlie Package Issues](https://github.com/RoboticVisionOrg/carlie/issues).

+If you do find and issue and have a software patch, or if you have developed a feature(s) that you wish to include in the carlie packages, please check out the [Developer Section](../going_further/developing_for_carlie) on how to do this.

-## Updating Carlie Messsages
+## Updating Carlie Messages
 If you wish to add in a new Carlie custom message or alter an existing on please follow this procedure below.
 Please note if you alter the *CarlieConfig.msg*, *CarlieRawOdom.msg*, *CarlieRawMotionData.msg*, *CarlieRawProximityData.msg* or *CarlieStatus.msg* you will need to make changes to the Carlie Hardware and Carlie Base packages.

-1. Git clone the carlie_messages package into the `src` folder of your ROS catkin workspace, `cd <catkin_ws>/src/ && git clone https://github.com/RoboticVisionOrg/carlie_msgs.git`
+1. Git clone the carlie_msgs package into the `src` folder of your ROS catkin workspace, `cd <catkin_ws>/src/ && git clone https://github.com/RoboticVisionOrg/carlie_msgs.git`
-2. Run catkin_make on your ROS catkin worskpace, `cd <catkin_ws> && catkin_make`
-3. Run `rospack profile` to ensure ROS will default to the newly cloned repository and not the carlie_msgs package within `/opt/ros/<distro>/`
-3. Navigate back to the git repo `cd <catkin_ws>/src/carlie_msgs`
-4. Create and checkout a new branch with an appropriate name `git checkout -b <branch_name>`
+2. Create and checkout a new branch with an appropriate name `git checkout -b <branch_name>`
-5. Make your changes and run catkin_make on your ROS catkin workspace to make sure your changes build correctly
+3. Make your changes and run catkin_make on your ROS catkin workspace to make sure your changes build correctly, `cd <catkin_ws> && catkin_make`
+4. Run `rospack profile` to ensure ROS will default to the newly cloned repository and not the carlie_msgs package within `/opt/ros/<distro>/`
-6. Update the carlie_hw and carlie_base packages, if required
+5. Update the carlie_hw and carlie_base packages, if required
-7. Test your changes
+6. Test your changes
-8. Once tested successfully submit a pull request
+7. Once successfully tested submit a pull request

 ## Updating Carlie Hardware